loomio/user-manual/en/terms_of_service.md

 1. refuse or remove any content that, in Loomio’s reasonable opinion, violates any Loomio policy or is in any way harmful or objectionable, or
 2. terminate or deny access to and use of the Service to any individual or entity for any reason, in Loomio’s sole discretion.
 Loomio will have no obligation to provide a refund of any amounts previously paid.

 As a user, you may deactivate your account at any time.
-Identifying information such as your username and profile photo will no longer be associated with content you have posted.
+Personally identifying information such as your name, username and profile photo will no longer be associated with content you have posted.
 However, the content itself will remain, in order to preserve the integrity of group discussions and decisions.

 ## Payment and Renewal